 - Frequency of communications with you and the team

-- The need to report personal injuries and damage to equipment
+- The need to report personal injuries (which might be covered under a workers’ compensation plan) and damage to equipment

 - Your right to audit the employee’s workspace to ensure it complies with safety standards